SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    Use an unowned reference only when you are sure that the reference *always* refers to an instance that has not been deallocated.
-   If the instance lifetimes are not the same, your program will either crash or have undefined behavior, as described above.
+   If the instance lifetimes are not the same, your program will have undefined behavior, as described above.

 To chose between weak and unowned references,